NEW: Man tells police he gave fugitive guns and ammo

 Child sex abuse allegations

-Vance was incensed after he was arrested in July on accusations of child sexual assault, his uncle told CNN affiliate KFOR
+Vance was incensed after he was arrested in July on accusations of child sexual assault, another uncle told CNN affiliate KFOR.
+The Lincoln County Sheriff’s Office said Vance had been recently released from jail.
+Whetsel said Monday he had “no idea” whether his pending charges had anything to do with the rampage.

 In one of his Facebook Live posts, Vance thanked his sister for “believing in me.”